appauldev/toc-editor/README.md

 **NOTE:** The first line `"Cover" 1` is manually added for the cover page.
 Depending on your PDF, you may need to ***manually*** add some pages to complete your TOC

 ### Cleaning and transforming the generated TOC
-This part can be optional if the generated raw TOC is already enough with your needs.
+This part can be optional if the generated raw TOC is already enough for your needs.
 However, since the generated TOC is just a text file, you can always modify it based on your needs.

 For example, some extracted headings may have poorly formatted strings (e.g. `Chapter 2Introduction` instead of `Chapter 2: Introduction`).
-In this case, you can use any tools of your choice to go through each line of of the generated TOC to perform the corresponding cleaning and transformations
+In this case, you can use any tools of your choice to go through each line of the generated TOC to perform the corresponding cleaning and transformations

 **NOTE:** The lines of the generated TOC will have tabs for headings 2 to N and each extracted heading will always be enclosed with a `"`, so keep this in mind when modifying the TOC!